Comparing and Contrasting the Average Restaurant Meal Menu Price to Simple Home-Cooked Meals

 Every day millions of Americans face the same simple question: ‘What should I do for dinner tonight?’
 The possibilities are almost endless.
 There are restaurants of all shapes, sizes, and specialties.
 Just about any recipe imaginable can be found on the internet and cooked at home.
 This decision usually boils down to one thing: money.

-In order to provide a cost comparison for meals cooked at home, we used our product database to determine the median costs of various ingredients used in typical recipes for various menu items.
+To provide a cost comparison for meals cooked at home, we used our product database to determine the median costs of various ingredients used in typical recipes for various menu items.
 Our product database contains over 600,000 product listings that are considered grocery or food items.
 We pulled data for individual products, like tomato sauce (for pizza) and buns (for hamburgers), to create “mini” datasets for recipe costs.

-Our analysis covers three main objectives: calculate average restaurant meal menu prices, calculate the price of the same dish cooked at home, and determine which is less expensive.
+Our analysis covers three main objectives: calculate average restaurant meal menu price, calculate the price of the same dish cooked at home, and determine which is less expensive.
 Here are the steps we took to arrive at our conclusion:

 Home cooked meal prices were a bit trickier to calculate.
-We started with a standard recipe used to cook each dish, and gathered price information for ingredients included in each recipe.
-The price of each ingredient was normalized to the quantity required for the dish, and then summed to calculate the overall cost of making the dish.
+We started with a standard recipe used to cook each dish and gathered price information for ingredients included in each recipe.
+The price of each ingredient was normalized to the quantity required for the dish and then summed to calculate the overall cost of making the dish.
 Each recipe prepared multiple servings of the dish, so the price of a single homemade serving was obtained by dividing the total ingredient cost by the number of servings.

 Benchmark recipe: The Perfect Burger, Food.com

 Burgers are the quintessential fast food meal in America.
 A PBS report cited that an average American eats three hamburgers a week, translating to over 50 billion burgers consumed in an average year.
 With that in mind, finding the cheapest burger around makes sense (and cents).